 - 3. To transfer a single description Click on a Description to highlight the description in this window and then click on the button.
 This will place the description in the Lithology Summary Window.
 Or, to transfer multiple description, Click on a Description in this window then hold down the CTRL Key and click on subsequent descriptions to highlight them.
-Then click on the Lithology Summary Window - 4.
+Then click on the button.
+This will place all the descriptions in the Lithology Summary Window - 4.
 To Transfer a range of descriptions Click on a Description in this window then hold down the SHIFT Key and click on the last descriptions to highlight the entire range.
 You can also hold down the CTRL Key and click on subsequent descriptions to highlight them.
-Then, click on the other button.
+Then, click on the button.
 This will place all the highlighted descriptions in the Lithology Summary Window.